Minneapolis McDonald's to Pay $20K Owed in Minimum Wage

 City officials also announced Wednesday the fast-food restaurant will participate in training with civil right staff.

-The franchise's owner, Connie Williams, says it was ``an inadvertent error that was immediately corrected,'' and the restaurant has ``worked with the city to address this matter.''
+The franchise's owner, Connie Williams, tells the Star Tribune it was ``an inadvertent error that was immediately corrected,'' and the restaurant has ``worked with the city to address this matter.''

 The Minneapolis City Council last year approved a series of labor ordinances aimed at protecting low-wage workers.
 In January, the minimum pay at large employers went up to $10.
 It increased to $11.25 this month.